Visit the Senate of Canada building

 IMPORTANT NOTE REGARDING PUBLIC HEALTH MEASURES

-- have tested positive for COVID-19 in the last five days;
+- have tested positive for COVID-19;

-- have symptoms of the virus;
+- have had symptoms of the virus; or

+Visitors who have been advised to wear a mask for specific length of time by a medical practitioner or public health should follow those directions.
 Visitors may also be required to answer screening questions before entering Senate premises.

 Welcome to the